Tag Archive for: FAQ

 AIP Baking Powder

 Why make your own?
-Because store-bought brands contain grain (corn starch) or potato starch.
+Because store-bought brands contain grain (corn starch) or potato starch, and even aluminum.

 EXCITING NEWS!
 You can purchase AIP Compliant Baking Powder in my Amazon Storefronts –USA / Canada